taylorazizeh/taylorazizeh.github.io/content/_index.md

         author: ""
         category: ""
         tag: ""
+      # Choose how many pages you would like to offset by
+      # Useful if you wish to show the first item in the Featured widget
+      offset: 0
       # Field to sort by, such as Date or Title
       sort_by: 'Date'
       sort_ascending: false